ooc-lang/sam/README.md

 Specifying a TESTDIR by hand might help with long test suite running times, by only running a handful of tests as needed.

+### Checking

+The `sam check` command is my attempt to free myself from the 'classpath hell' we have inherited from Java.
+Nowadays, most (if not all) projects have .use files with SourcePaths.
+However, rock is not smart enough to find out which .use file corresponds to a given .ooc file.

+In the case of text editors, one might want to run checks on a given file. sam check does exactly that.
+It'll go from parent folder to grandparent folders, finding the .use file to which the .ooc file belongs.

+There are three check modes:

+  * `syntax`: the fastest - rock just parses a single file and reports syntax errors (missing braces, wrong string literal, invalid definitions, etc.)
+  * `check`: a good compromise - rock parses and resolves the whole project.
+It reports everything `syntax` does, as well as type errors, unresolved symbols, etc.
+    Much slower than `syntax`, but also much more useful.
+  * `codegen`: some rare checks from rock are only ran when generating C code - this option is the all-in-one, shy of running a C compiler.

 ### Continuous Integration